samjamesobrien/trade_processor/README.md

 to more trouble than it saves.
 The Dropwizard lifecycle means that in certain circumstances you will not have access to configuration fields, as the injected Config class may not have been initialized, as it only exists after the bootstrap phase.

-This breaks the abstraction that we can just magically have a config object when needed, and leads to awkward code.
+This breaks the abstraction that we can just magically have a config object when needed, and leads to some awkward code.

-So for this project I opted against dependency injection.
+So for this project I opted against dependency injection although it would have worked just fine for this use case.

 Flyway & database migration